+On average, the cost for a burial is £4,383, whilst the average cost for a cremation is £3,290.
 There are many things to think about and decide when arranging a funeral.
 It is often a difficult time for family and friends who are dealing with loss.
-A funeral is also, to some people’s surprise, a lot more expensive than they thought.
-A funeral arranged in the usual way costs, on average, £3,702.
+A funeral is also, to some people’s surprise, a lot more expensive than they thought, often costing thousands of pounds.
 We’ll give you a breakdown of costs and suggest a few ways to help you plan a good but affordable funeral.

 Average cost of a funeral

 Musician David Bowie and Booker Prize winning author Anita Brookner both chose direct cremation instead of a funeral.

 Recent figures show that a funeral using a funeral director costs on average £3,837*****.